-Bodha Knowledge Wiki
+Bodha Knowledge Base

 An interactive map of the Bodha knowledge base.
 Nodes are thinkers, schools, questions, wiki pages, and research projects.
 Edges show how they connect — who draws on whom, what addresses what, which schools a thinker belongs to.